 Many people throughout the world enjoy the company and work ethic of their purebred animals, and there’s nothing inherently wrong with this.
 A purebred animal, when bred correctly, can be docile, long-lived, beautiful, and healthy.

-In fact, when an emphasis is put into these characteristics, some of the breeds might outlast most mutts who have the vigor of a much larger gene pool.
-However, for every positive there is a negative.
+In fact, when an emphasis is put on these characteristics, some of the breeds might outlast most mutts who have the vigor of a much larger gene pool.
+However, for every positive, there is a negative.
 We as humans tend to be exceptionally predisposed to focus on beauty alone without really thinking out the consequences.

-This doesn’t mean people didn’t love their dogs it just means their dogs were expected to do something in return whether it be hunting, pulling supplies, herding, protecting property, luring fleas off of rich owners, or even fighting other dogs and animals for entertainment.
+This doesn’t mean people didn’t love their dogs—it just means their dogs were expected to do something in return for human care, whether it was hunting, pulling supplies, herding, protecting property, luring fleas off of rich owners, or even fighting other dogs and animals for entertainment.

 The Victorian Age and Its Dogs